 It may be conjectured that the rupee would move in the range of Rs 53-56 to a dollar during FY14.
 This could temporarily move towards the Rs 57-58 to a dollar mark, in case of FII outflows in certain months.
 While a weaker rupee would aid in export growth, imports for India would also become more expensive.
 In the event of excessive depreciation beyond this range, the RBI is expected to directly intervene in the forex market to curb fall in an exchange rate through dollar purchases.
 Foreign exchange reserves would register mild net accretion this year.

 Authors: Kavita Chacko, Economist: Secondary Capital markets Krithika Subramanian, Associate Economist: Primary and Secondary Capital markets, External Sector (CAD, Capital flows, exchange rate) Anuja Jaripatke Shah, Associate Economist: GDP, Industry, Banking Jyoti Wadhwani, Associate Economist: Agriculture, Inflation, Fiscal position

 For further information: Contact: Madan Sabnavis, Chief Economist, 91-022-67543489

-Disclaimer : This PDF Research report is prepared by the Economics Division of Credit Analysis & Research Limited [CARE].
-CARE has taken utmost care to ensure accuracy and objectivity while developing this report based on information available in public domain.
-However, neither the accuracy nor completeness of information contained in this report is guaranteed.
-CARE is not responsible for any errors or omissions in analysis/inferences/views or for results obtained from the use of information contained in this report and especially states that CARE (including all divisions) has no financial liability whatsoever to the user of this report.
+Disclaimer: This PDF Research report is prepared by the Economics Division of Credit Analysis & Research Limited [CARE].
+CARE has taken the utmost care to ensure accuracy and objectivity while developing this report based on information available in the public domain.
+However, neither the accuracy nor completeness of the information contained in this report is guaranteed.
+CARE is not responsible for any errors or omissions in analysis/inferences/views or for results obtained from the use of the information contained in this report and especially states that CARE (including all divisions) has no financial liability whatsoever to the user of this report.